CMS muon track measurement

 - Prepare to report your results to the class.

-- Before you start, Open the W2D2 Report (Google) Spreadsheet and go to the CMS tab.
+- Open the Worldwide (Google) Spreadsheet and go to the CMS tab.
 Read the warnings!

 - Look at the datasets other school groups have already selected for their measurements in column D. While some overlpa may be inevitable, try to select datasets for your students that are as little used as possible.